 dog as a whole.
 A performance judge cannot disregard the standard, a

 fact that a dog handler with a main interest in show must accept.
 It

 may well be that his show dog scores low in a performance event.

 The consequences at exams, shows and Kőrung events are laudable.
-It is

 wrong and damaging to the breed if dogs are given false top ratings at